Storrie Fire

-Background factors
+Background

 The Storrie Fire was preceded by a long period of hot and dry conditions.
-It started and continued to burn within the Feather River Canyon, which runs much of the width of the Sierra Nevada range, winding northeast from Lake Oroville to near Indian Valley and Lake Almanor.
+It began and burned within the Feather River Canyon, which runs much of the width of the Sierra Nevada range, winding northeast from Lake Oroville to near Indian Valley and Lake Almanor.
 The canyon is steep and rugged, in places rising more than 5,000 feet from the Feather River to surrounding peaks.

-The Feather River Canyon has witnessed many large wildfires since the 1990s besides the Storrie Fire, including the 1999 Bucks Fire, the 2008 BTU Lightning Complex Fire, the 2012 Chips Fire, the 2018 Camp Fire (infamous for its fatal wind-driven run out of the Feather River Canyon), and the 2021 Dixie Fire, the largest single wildfire in recorded California history.
-However, in 2000, only 12% of the Storrie Fire's total area had ever burned in the previous century.
-In later years, 45% of the Storrie Fire burn area reburned in the Chips Fire, and nearly all of the Storrie Fire burn area reburned in the Dixie Fire.
+The Feather River Canyon has played host to many large wildfires since the 1990s besides the Storrie Fire, including the 1999 Bucks Fire, the 2008 BTU Lightning Complex Fire, the 2012 Chips Fire, the 2018 Camp Fire, and the 2021 Dixie Fire.
+However, in 2000, only 12 percent of the Storrie Fire's total area had ever burned in the previous century.
+In later years, 45 percent of the Storrie Fire burn area reburned in the Chips Fire, and nearly all of the Storrie Fire burn area reburned in the Dixie Fire.